Friday, August 17, 2012

 “Sid, my friend, what happened to my candlesticks?”

 Sid sighed, his face the picture of sorrow.
-"Benny, I hate to be the one to tell you this—but your candlesticks died."
+“Benny, I hate to be the one to tell you this, but your candlesticks died.”

 Benny turned red.
 “What nonsense!
 Candlesticks don’t die!”

 Sid spread his hands, perfectly calm.
-"Benny, Benny....
-When I told you your plate and pitcher had babies, you accepted it without question.
-If plates and pitchers can reproduce, well—then candlesticks can die."
+“Benny, Benny… When I told you your plate and pitcher had babies, you accepted it without question.
+If plates and pitchers can reproduce, well, then candlesticks can die.”

-The answer lies in a simple truth: the Torah is not our creation.
-It is divine.
-If we begin to add our own laws, however well-intentioned, we risk blurring the boundary between what is commanded and what is invented.
+The answer lies in a simple truth: The Torah is not our creation.
+It’s God-given.
+If we begin to add our own laws, even with the best intentions, we risk blurring the boundary between what is commanded and what is invented.
 And once that line is blurred, what follows is all too predictable.
 The same authority that felt entitled to add will feel entitled to subtract.
-And the difficult laws, the inconvenient ones—those will be the first to go.

-(Adapted from Mishlei Yaakov, p.
+(The Wit and Wisdom of the Dubno MaggidAdapted from Mishlei Yaakov, p.
 394)